Rental Unit Business Tax Frequently Asked Questions

-The Rental Unit Business Tax is assessed annually on a calendar year basis upon anyone who owns, operates, or manages the rental of any residential real estate.
-Residential real estate includes single family residences, multiple family residences, mobile homes, trailers, apartments, bungalows, hotels, motels, and any property advertised or otherwise held out for lease or rent during the calendar year.
+The Rental Unit Business Tax is assessed annually on a calendar year basis upon anyone who owns, operates, or manages the rental of any residential real estate or portion of.
+Residential real estate includes single family residences, multiple family residences, mobile homes, trailers, apartments, bungalows, hotels, motels, and any property advertised or otherwise held out for lease or rent for more than 6 days during the calendar year.

 My property is not being rented, what do I do?

 If the property being billed is not being rented, complete and return the exemption form included with your billing statement.
 The exemption form can also be downloaded by visiting the following website http://www.sandiego.gov/treasurer/taxesfees/btax/rtaxexemptions.shtml

 A Rental Unit Business Tax billing statement is mailed to property owners not having a Homeowner’s Exemption on file with the County of San Diego Assessor.
 Property owners without a Homeowner’s Exemption on file with the county are presumed to be renting.
 See San Diego Municipal Code §31.0305(h)

 Property owners who have been granted a Homeowner exemption by the County and rent their residence or portion of are liable for the City’s Rental Unit Business Tax.
 Contact the Treasurer’s Office at (619) 615-1545 for questions.